NASA-PDS/pds-view/registry/registry-service/README.txt

 If one wishes the registry can be deployed as a war file onto an external app server.
 To generate the war file simply type "mvn compile war:war", this will generate the war file in the target directory.

+If deploying to Tomcat and using Derby as a back end you may want to permanently set the home directory of the database by adding the following to CATALINA_OPTS="-Dderby.system.home=/path/to/registrydb/home".
+The CATALINA_OPTS environment variable is used in Tomcat's startup scripts.
+If this is not set the Derby Registry Database home will be set to wherever you start Tomcat from.

 C. Jar